lucas-campagna/easydash/README.md

 ## Going Futher

-- Create large components on files and import in the `main.py`
+- Create large components in files and import into `main.py`
-- Create callbacks on files and import in the `main.py`
+- Create callbacks in files and import into `main.py`

 ## Future Features

-- Implement page controler, so you can create slides like or different dash
+- Implement page controller, so you can create dashs like slides or different dash on each page
-- We are working on a way to implement callbacks in the windows
+- We are working on a way to implement callbacks in windows
-- Enhance visual
+- Visual enhancement

 ## Contributions

-Make part of it, help us to help everybody to build dashboard in a simple way.
+Be part of it, help us help everyone build dashboards in a simple way